5. Visualization

 • Axes (checkbox): Enable or disable rendering of coordinate axes.

-• Location (radio buttons): Select where the axes are drawn in the image (only available for LAMMPS versions that support this feature).
+• Location (radio buttons): Select where the axes are drawn in the image.
 Possible choices are: Lower Left (default), Lower Right, Upper Left, Upper Right, or Center.

 • Length: The length of the axes arrows as a fraction of the box size (range: 0.00001 – 5.0).